Mänşük Mämetova Oral International Airport

+in 2022 airport was officially renamed in order to commemorate Mänşük Jienğaliqyzy Mämetova who was a machine gunner during the Second World War.
+She became the first Kazakh woman to be awarded the title Hero of the Soviet Union.

 Facilities

 It is a small airport servicing medium-sized airliners.
 It has parking for four jets.
 This airport has one terminal.
 The airport also serves the nearby town of Aksai, which provides the majority of airport passenger traffic, being the "capital" of the gas industry in West Kazakhstan.
 In the past, a weekly international charter flight was operated by Astraeus Airlines from Oral to London Gatwick/London Stansted; this was subsequently operated by Air Astana to Amsterdam; however, the route was terminated, along with other Air Astana flights, due to the poor condition of the runway.
 The airport runway and facilities were inspected by Mott MacDonald to confirm that its substandard condition prevented the airport from accommodating larger jet aircraft.
 On 17 April 2013, the decision was made to transfer the airport's ownership back to the government for runway reconstruction.

 A new terminal was built and opened in April 2022.
 It aims to double the capacity of the airport to 600 thousand people per year.